Questions and Answers

 Can non-EU countries use the EU Organic Logo when placing organic food on the EU market?

 Yes.
-The EU organic logo can be used on products that satisfy the requirements of EU legislation on organic production and have been certified as organic by an authorised control agency or body.
+The EU organic logo can be used on products from third countries that satisfy the requirements of EU legislation on organic production and have been certified as organic by an authorised control agency or body.
 The logo is:

 - mandatory for all pre-packaged EU food products, produced and sold as organic within the EU